thravi/my-portfolio/README.md

-# my-portfolio
+# Ravi Thoutam's Portfolio

-This is my Professional Portfolio
+This is my Professional Portfolio.
+It uses AWS and ReactJS.